 What first strikes you when you meet Yefim Bronfman might be his hands.
 You picture a pianist as having long, slender, elegant fingers.
 Bronfman's are stocky and thick.
 They look as if they might stumble over each other at the keyboard.
 And yet, they're as nimble as any fingers on the concert circuit.
+Though he doesn't discernibly hit wrong notes, Bronfman admits Prokofiev's second concerto is tricky.
+He says he can control up to ten elements at once but this piece has twenty.
+Just keep practicing, he says, and then rely on luck.

 In our interview he also talks about the lively cultural scene and the fantastic fruit in Tashkent, in Soviet Central Asia (Uzbekistan), where he was born.